-The gravel roads around Ararat and out west towards the Grampians are sublime. within minutes of leaving town you are very quickly onto the dirt and start to enjoy the rolling hills.
-Soon the Mt William range comes into view and sets the scene for the next few days, fire trails and single track among craggy outcrops of ancient limestone and granite.
+The gravel roads around Ararat and out west towards the Grampians are sublime.
+Within minutes of leaving town you are very quickly onto the dirt and starting to enjoy the rolling hills.
+Soon the Mt William range comes into view and sets the scene for the next few days, fire trails and single track among craggy outcrops of ancient limestone.
 It’s slow going at times but you are paid back in spectacular views.
-This route is best done over three days but could be drawn out longer with some optional peak bagging detours.
-Alternatively if you are time poor ride into the night on day one then pick up the trail the next morning.
+This route is best done over three days but could be drawn out longer with some optional peak bagging detours and options to sleep in some caves.
+Alternatively if you are time poor then ride into the night on day one then pick up the trail the next morning.
 Easy access from Melbourne on the Vline makes for a great weekender.
 Leave Friday night and ride the 40km to camp and return Sunday evening.

 A morning train from Melbourne will get you to Ararat around 11am ready to grab a few snacks and head out west onto the gravel.
-Mt William comes into view and becomes the goal of the day.
+Not long after rolling out of town Mt William comes into view and becomes the goal of the day.
 It’s only 40km to Kalymna Falls campground but the 10km return to the Major Mitchell plateau is a brutally steep but rewarding detour which climbs 600m in 4km.
-The roads out of Ararat pass through green rolling farmland and make for a great warm up and allow a stready rhythm to be tapped out.
+The roads out of Ararat pass through green rolling farmland and make for a great warm up and allow a steady rhythm to be tapped out.

 From Kalymna Falls campground gear can be stashed for the return journey up to the plateau.
 A few hundred meters above the camp after crossing the creek several times there is a quick detour to Kalymna falls, leave your bike at the junction as the track is somewhat unrideable.
 The day I visited the Falls they were charging from the winter rains.